What is the Google Chromebit?

 The Google Chromebit is a 2.6 ounce stick PC (like a larger USB stick) that you can plug into any HDMI port, effectively turning that screen into a computer.
 And since it’s a Chrome product, you can centrally manage the displays, scale up or down, provision, or restrict access.

 The Chromebit stands apart from other stick-based PCs when it comes to enterprise management.
 The Chromebit is a Chrome OS device, meaning it can be fully managed remotely in enterprise environments via Google’s Chrome Management Console and enterprise enrollment.
+For more information about selecting the right hardware, read the complete guide to digital signage.

 Coming in at $85, the Chromebit is drastically lower than other digital signage players that can be upwards of $1,000 which does not include ongoing updates and maintenance.
 Chrome devices are centrally managed and updates can be scheduled automatically as new updates become available.